From Stroszek (1977) to Aguirre, the Wrath of God (1972), here are the finest Werner Herzog movies.

 The atmosphere of the film is what truly drives the horror and gothic aspect.
 From the huge abandoned castle waiting to engulf you to the city drenched in darkness and disease, it all comes together to create terror and fright.
 Another thing that must be addressed is the twist at the end.
 Both movies before it didn’t have it.
 The fact that it was essentially a reimagined version of the original made for an impactful and fulfilling experience.

 4. Fitzcarraldo (1982)

-Fitzcarraldo is an adventure drama film that depicts the journey of a rubber baron who attempts to transport a stream ship over a steep hill in search for rubber.
+Fitzcarraldo is an adventure drama film that depicts the journey of a rubber baron who attempts to transport a stream ship over a steep hill in search of rubber.
 It draws from Peruvian rubber baron Carlos Fitzcarrald’s real-life story, who transported a disassembled steamship over a mountain.

 5. Little Dieter Needs to Fly (1997)

 The German-British-French documentary retraces the life of Dieter Dengler, German-American Navy pilot who was shot down in Laos.
 His story is retold along with the footage derived from his travels with director Werner Herzog.
 Their travels together were part of a beautiful relationship forged between them which was formed with the aid of a shared childhood history of living through the rubbled post World War II city.

 The movie walks one through the condition of the prisoners of war.
 The inhumane torture they suffered and endured.
 It tells the story of those who are often forced to go to war with an enemy they have no personal grudge against and on the order of people who do not value their lives.
 The film is a striking reality check on blind nationalism.